Regency style drop table in rosewood with inlaid cord - antique

 Description

-Fine Regency drop-leaf table made of rosewood, with an inlaid string-inlaid top above 2 inlaid drawers and 2 drawers at the back, all fitted with brass handles and flanked by additional satin-inlaid panels, raised on a square column ending with a quatrefoil base, with turned feet and original brass casters.
+Fine Regency drop-leaf table made of rosewood, with an inlaid corded top above 2 inlaid drawers with corded handles and 2 drawers at the back, all fitted with brass handles and flanked by satin inserts, raised on a square column ending with a quatrefoil base, with turned feet and original brass casters.
 This antique table retains its original finish, color, and patina, all in excellent condition.

-Neoclassical furniture, such as Louis XVI style, also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
 These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
-Selectively used luxurious materials were employed to emphasize the grandeur of these items.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-Mythology and ancient themes were also popular, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, often using brown stains, with moldings, strong bases, and relief decorations.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.

-Lion paws and eagle heads are common motifs in Renaissance style.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
 Currently, many global brands reproduce such furniture, inspired by Italian and French craftsmen.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, and each style had its unique character.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

-The most important aspect of prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as the market is filled with many fakes.
-Luxury Products provides documentation confirming the product’s authenticity and correspondence with the description and photos.
+The key aspect of prestigious antique furniture is originality.
+This is ultimately crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the authenticity of each item, matching its description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details